longkidkoolstar/Capitalizer-Automation/README.md

 # Capitalizer Automation

-This project contains a Python script that automatically capitalizes any text copied to the clipboard.
+This project contains a Python script that automatically capitalizes any text copied to the clipboard and removes line breaks.
+The script will process text if it's not already all caps or if it contains line breaks.

 ## Setup and Installation